M-A-A-R/VibeCad/README.md

 1st Place VCNest Hackathon 6/28/25

+This is a basic example for one shoting simple designs

 # OnShape API Scripts

 Simple Node.js scripts for OnShape CAD operations using the OnShape REST API.